 All of the above, without treatment, can lead to the joint losing its shape and alignment.
-At present, it’s not currently known what causes the immune system to act in this way.
-However, there are a few theories and risk factors that have been linked:
+At present, we don’t fully understand the causes of rheumatoid arthritis.
+However, there are a few risk factors which can increase your risk of developing the condition:

-- Hormones – Women are three times more likely to be affected by rheumatoid arthritis than men.
+- Hormones.
+Rheumatoid arthritis affects three times more women than men.
 This may be because of the hormone oestrogen.

-- Genes – As with osteoarthritis, studies have suggested that this form of the condition can run in families.
-The risk of inheriting rheumatoid arthritis is still considered to be quite low however, as genes are only believed to play a small role.
+- Genes.
+As with osteoarthritis, studies have suggested that this form of the condition can run in families.
+However, the risk of inheriting rheumatoid arthritis is still considered to be quite low.

-- Age – According to Versus Arthritis (VA), around three-quarters of people diagnosed are of working age.
+- Age.
+According to Versus Arthritis (VA), around three-quarters of people with rheumatoid arthritis are of working age.
 Most people are aged between 40 and 60.

-- Diet – Some reports have suggested that eating too much red meat and not consuming enough vitamin C could put you at an increased risk.
+- Diet.
+Some reports have suggested that eating too much red meat and not consuming enough vitamin C can contribute to the causes of arthritis.

 Learn More about Arthritis

-If you’re wanting to learn more about arthritis, please see our in-depth condition guide.
+If you’re wanting to learn more, please see our in-depth guide to arthritis.
 Alternatively, we also have articles focusing on the symptoms and the treatments available.
 For an overall look at medical conditions, we also have our guide to the 20 most common conditions which affect older people.

-Having the condition also means that you qualify for VAT Exemption when you order a personal alarm.
+Having arthritis also means that you qualify for VAT Exemption when you order a personal alarm.

 Personal Alarm Details

-If you suffer from arthritis we would highly recommend our personal alarm service.
-If you have pain in your knee and suffer from a fall, you simply press a little help button and our 24-Hour Response Team responds.
+If you suffer from arthritis, we would highly recommend our personal alarm service.
+If you ever have a fall, you can call for assistance with the simple press of a button.
+Our 24-Hour Response Team will respond straight away and send help to your home.
 If you are prone to falling, we would advise upgrading to our fall detector, which automatically detects when the user has fallen and notifies our team.